Cumulocity-IoT/c8y-docs/content/enterprise-tenant/time-series-migration-support-bundle/time-series-migration.md

 **Time series migration** page is divided into 2 sections.
 The top one is called **Ongoing migration** and displays current state of ongoing migration for respective tenant.
 This section provides controls over active process.
 The information is displayed only after the migration is started and is in one of the progressing states (eg.: In progress, Migrated, Verifying, Verified).

 Here, you can see:

-* **Tenant** field with tenant name which idicates the tenant the migration process is triggered for.
+- **Tenant** field with tenant name which idicates the tenant the migration process is triggered for.
-* **Requested by** field shows the user name who started the migration.
+- **Requested by** field shows the user name who started the migration.
-* **Migration range** expose date range, where start date is the date of the oldest measuremet to migrate and end date is the date of the newest measurement (it's also the point in time when migration was started).
+- **Migration range** expose date range, where start date is the date of the oldest measuremet to migrate and end date is the date of the newest measurement (it's also the point in time when migration was started).
-*  Loader bar on the right side consists of status (visual progress in percentage indicating how much data has already been migrated to the new collection), state (visual presentation of current state) and buttons for the user to interact with the migration.

-Under the **Ongoing migration** section is located **Tenants** list, second part of the **Time series migration** page.
-This area displays a list of subtenants in the table grid with more detail information about each subtenant and it's current migration status.
-In this section user can select the tenant to enable migration for.
+  **Migration status** - bar displayed on the right is multipurpose.
+Depending on state it provides either visual information on the actual state of the ongoing process or allows to control certain process states.
+For details of states, see [Migration states](/#migration-states).

 For each tenant following information is displayed:
 * **Tenant** - value of tenant id.